Macaulay Culkin

 Culkin earned recognition for playing Kevin McCallister in the Christmas comedy Home Alone (1990), and reprised the role in Home Alone 2: Lost in New York (1992).
 He furthered his success with the coming-of-age film My Girl (1991), the psychological thriller film The Good Son (1993), and the comedy films Getting Even with Dad and Richie Rich (both 1994).
 He took a hiatus starting in 1995, and returned to acting with the biographical drama film Party Monster (2003).
 Culkin appeared in the independent films Saved!
 (2004) and Sex and Breakfast (2007), and two projects by Adam Green: The Wrong Ferarri (2011) and Adam Green's Aladdin (2016).
-He starred in the comedy film Changeland (2019) and the tenth season of the anthology series American Horror Story (2021), and had a voice role in Kid Cudi's television special Entergalactic (2022).
+He starred in the comedy film Changeland (2019) and the tenth season of the anthology series American Horror Story (2021), followed by voice roles in Kid Cudi's television special Entergalactic (2022) and in Zootopia 2 (2025)—the second-highest-grossing animated film.
+Since 2025, he has had a recurring role in the television series Fallout.

 Culkin wrote the autobiography Junior (2006), which describes his experiences with stardom and relationship with his father.
 From 2013 to 2016, he was a member of the comedy rock band the Pizza Underground, serving as the lead vocalist.
 In 2018, Culkin became the publisher and CEO of Bunny Ears, a satirical popular culture website and podcast.